Frequently asked questions

 Your County Training Manager will already have access to all the information on which training volunteers have done and will have access to the Compliance Assistant.

-Each time testing opens, we'll let you know how, when and who can provide feedback.
-The latest feedback opportunities are on the Testing Hub.
+Testing is open, and can be accessed through the Volunteer Experience Group.
 As a Transformation Lead, please continue encouraging local volunteers to visit the Testing Hub and get involved.

 The change from ‘training’ to ’learning’ is not just a word change, but a cultural change.
 The new content and learning system have been designed to engage each volunteer as they learn about the skills and qualities relevant to their individual volunteering experience.